TD Garden: Opening

-On the evening of September 29, 1995, a farewell event was held in the old Boston Garden hosted by WBZ-TV news personality Liz Walker and CBS national news anchor Dan Rather.
+On the evening of September 29, 1995, a farewell event was held in the old Boston Garden hosted by WBZ-TV news personality Liz Walker and CBS Evening News anchor Dan Rather.
 Bobby Orr and Phil Esposito, Bruins legends, as well as Celtics greats Larry Bird and Red Auerbach attended.
 The ceremony concluded with the release of thousands of balloons into the rafters to the music of the Boston Pops.
-The Boston Globe said that "all New England has lost a friend."
+The Boston Globe said that "all New England has lost a friend".

 The next night, opening ceremonies were held at the FleetCenter including performances by the Boston Pops, Walt Disney's World on Ice, Olympic figure skaters Nancy Kerrigan and Paul Wylie, and musical acts James Taylor, Patti LaBelle, and US3.
 The Boston Bruins played their first game in the new arena on October 7, a 4–4 tie with the New York Islanders.
 The Boston Celtics lost their first game at the FleetCenter by a score of 101–100 to the Milwaukee Bucks on November 3.